NESTLEIND

 India's market regulator warns Nestle over breach of insider trading regulations

-March 7 (Reuters) - Nestle India NEST.NS said on Friday it received a warning from the country's markets regulator for a breach of insider trading regulations "by a designated person of the company."
+March 7 (Reuters) - Nestle India NEST.NS said on Friday it received a warning from the country's markets regulator for a breach of insider trading regulations "by a designated person of the company".

 The Indian arm of Swiss food giant Nestle NESN.S said its compliance officer received an administrative warning letter from the Securities and Exchange Board of India (SEBI) on Thursday.
-But the firm stopped short of revealing the findings of the letter or the details of the person.

 (([email protected]; +91 867-525-3569;))

-March 7 (Reuters) - Nestle India NEST.NS said on Friday it received a warning from the country's markets regulator for a breach of insider trading regulations "by a designated person of the company."
+March 7 (Reuters) - Nestle India NEST.NS said on Friday it received a warning from the country's markets regulator for a breach of insider trading regulations "by a designated person of the company".

 The Indian arm of Swiss food giant Nestle NESN.S said its compliance officer received an administrative warning letter from the Securities and Exchange Board of India (SEBI) on Thursday.
-But the firm stopped short of revealing the findings of the letter or the details of the person.

 (([email protected]; +91 867-525-3569;))